fsantanna/pingus/ceu/README.md

 ## Signaling Mechanisms
 ]]

-Entities often need to communicate explicitly through a signaling mechanism, especially if there is no hierarchy relationship between them.
+Entities often need to communicate explicitly through signaling mechanisms, especially if there is no hierarchy relationship between them.

 @SEC[[signaling_1,
 ### Pausing the World